rtspw/Multidimensional-Map/README.md

   - `query[dimension].matches? : (string | number)[]`

     Allows for multiple direct match queries.
 Specifying just one item is equivalent to setting `query[dimension]` as that item.

+- `options.keepOrder : string[] | boolean`

+  Given true, the subset will have the same order as the original map for all dimensions, even if the subset have no entries under certain items in a dimension.

+  To specify only certain dimensions to preserve ordering, pass a string array with dimension names.

 #### `getSubsetArray(query: Query): EntryType[]`